 In the US, streaming services have overtaken cable and broadcast to claim the largest share of total television viewing, reaching this milestone for the first time ever in July 2022.
 So, how can investors take advantage of this trend?

 So, which streaming service stocks should you consider adding to your portfolio in 2024?
 In the following sections we highlight 3 streaming stocks to watch.

 When it comes to streaming stocks, Netflix is likely the first to come to mind.
 After all, it was Netflix that really got the ball rolling on streaming as we know it today, and still commands one of the largest subscriber bases in the industry.

 The streaming giant had a challenging first half of 2022, with total subscribers falling for the first time in ten years in the first quarter, before falling again in the second.
-Fortunately, it snapped this unwelcome streak in the third quarter, adding more than 2.4 million subscribers which improved sentiment amongst investors.
+Fortunately, it snapped this unwelcome streak in the third quarter, adding more than 2.4 million subscribers and has continued to report subscriber growth since.

 Netflix’s disappointing subscriber losses in the first half of 2022 were echoed in its share price, which plummeted more than 70% in the first six months of the year.
-Share price consequently recovered somewhat, rising 69% in the second half of the year, but still closed 2022 down more than 50% for the year.
+Share price consequently recovered but still closed 2022 down more than 50% for the year.

-For those interested in gaining exposure to the streaming industry, Netflix is one of the few pure-play streaming stocks available, and the fact that it is generating profit is a big positive.
-However, as 2022 demonstrated, increased competition and the rising cost of living could cause difficulty in the future.
+For those interested in investing in streaming services, Netflix is one of the few pure-play streaming stocks available, and the fact that it is generating profit is a big positive.
+However, as evidenced by recent results, increased competition and the rising cost of living could cause difficulty in the future.

-The Walt Disney Company launched their much anticipated streaming service, Disney+, late in 2019, which they could not have timed more perfectly.
+The Walt Disney Company launched their much anticipated streaming service, Disney+, late in 2019, which they really couldn’t have timed more perfectly.